20/20 (American TV program): History

 The anchors on the premiere telecast of 20/20 were Esquire magazine editor Harold Hayes, who also served as the program's senior producer, and Time art critic Robert Hughes.
 The program's debut received largely harsh reviews; The New York Times described it as "dizzyingly absurd" and The Washington Post denounced it as "the trashiest stab at candycane journalism yet."
 In his autobiography Roone: A Memoir, Roone Arledge recalled that probably the most embarrassing part of that initial program was the Claymation segments featuring caricatures representing then-President Jimmy Carter (singing "Georgia on My Mind") and Walter Cronkite (closing the program intoning, "That's the way it was").

-As a result of the scathing reviews, serious and drastic changes were immediately made: Hayes and Hughes were fired (as was original executive producer Bob Shanks), and a then semi-retired Hugh Downs was recruited to take on the role of sole host on the following week's program.
+As a result of the scathing reviews reminiscent of another ABC one-episode flop from nine years before, the sketch comedy series Turn-On, serious and drastic changes were immediately made to salvage the program.
+ABC terminated the contracts of Hayes and Hughes along with original executive producer Bob Shanks, and a then semi-retired Hugh Downs was recruited to take on the role of sole host on the following week's program.

 Also featured in the premiere telecast of 20/20, the opening sequence consisted of a pair of eyeglasses, whose lenses showed colored bars, which are often seen in the SMPTE color bars (used when television stations were off the air between sign-off and sign-on).
 The eyeglasses were keyed over a yellow background, and rotated to its rear position to reveal the 20/20 studio.

 With Downs hosting, 20/20 changed into a more standard yet unique newsmagazine and received kinder reviews from critics.
 The program was originally launched as a summer replacement series; it was then presented on a once-a-month basis during the 1978–79 television season, before being given a regular weekly timeslot on Thursdays at 10:00 p.m.
 Eastern Time beginning May 31, 1979.
 Emmy Award-winning producer, Bernard I. Cohen began his career with ABC evening news in 1964.
 From 1979 to 1992, he was a lead Producer at 20/20 and helped solidify the program's top Nielsen Ratings.
 Ratings were generally very good during the summer months during its eight years on Thursday nights despite competition from Knots Landing on CBS and Hill Street Blues on NBC.
 It was around this time that the program started using the Brock Brower-written signoff line "We're in touch, so you be in touch" to end each program, which continues to be used to now (the program also used the line "Around the world and into your home, the stories that touch your life" as the introduction during the program's opening titles for much of the 1990s).